 Another issue that most studies do not address is that even the sequence of exposure may play a role-- the effects of chemicals can differ depending on which exposure occurs first (Ashauer et al. 2017).

 Exposure to polystyrene microplastics at levels relevant for human exposure caused intestinal inflammation, insulin resistance, high blood glucose levels, and diabetes in mice (Shi et al. 2022).
+Mice fed polystyrene microplastics developed insulin resistance on both a high-fat and normal diet, plus inflammation and changes to the gut microbiome (Huang et al. 2022).
 Also in mice, polystyrene microplastic exposure promoted fat cell differentiation and interfered with muscle cells (Shengchen et al. 2021).
 Polystyrene nanoplastics also have effects on cells that could contribute to fat build up and heart disease (Florance et al. 2021).
 In mice, polystyrene microplastics caused metabolic disorders in the mothers, along with changes in the gut microbiota and gut barrier dysfunction, as well as long-term metabolic consequences in the first and second generation offspring (Luo et al. 2019a), including affecting cholesterol and triglyceride levels (Luo et al. 2019b).
 Both nano- and micro-plastics can disturb the gut microbiota and intestinal barrier, and affect the immune system (Hirt and Body-Malapel 2020).
 (Changes to the gut microbiota and gut barrier are linked to type 1 diabetes; see the Diet and the Gut page).
 In mice, polystyrene nanoplastics caused high glucose levels, increased cholesterol and triglyceride levels, increased insulin resistance, oxidative stress, and organ injury (Fan et al. 2021).